LeosonH/folium-primer/README.md

-# folium-primer
+# Creating interactive maps with Folium
-Examples of working with Folium, a Python package for creating geospatial visualizations
+Examples of working with Folium, a Python package for creating geospatial visualizations.